 - Clicking in the jaw

-If you are feeling pain in your jaw due to your wisdom teeth, waiting won’t make it go away.
+If you are feeling pain in your jaw, waiting won’t make it go away.
 In fact, waiting too long puts you at greater risk of them becoming impacted and infected.

 What happens during surgical wisdom teeth extraction?

-Most times you will be sedated or under general anesthesia prior to your wisdom teeth removal surgery to keep you as comfortable as possible.
+Most times you will be sedated or under general anesthesia prior to your surgery, to keep you as comfortable as possible.
 First, your surgeon cuts away a portion of your gums to reveal the bone beneath.

-Next, your surgeon cuts into the bone to reveal your wisdom teeth impacted inside.
+Next, your surgeon cuts into the bone to reveal your the inside of your impacted tooth.
 Often, your wisdom teeth will be broken into portions to make it easier to extract from the jawbone.
 Once the teeth are removed the area is thoroughly cleaned to remove any debris.

 Finally, the surgical sites are stitched up to promote healing and limit chances of infection.